 Rights of Victims:

 The college assists victims of sexual assault.
-Victims are entitled to free and confidential health care services through the Health Center, free and confidential counseling services through the Counseling Center, and to file a complaint with the Judicial Officer or Gordon Police.
+Victims are entitled to free and confidential health care services through the Health Center, free and confidential counseling services through the Counseling Center, and to file a complaint with the Judicial Officer, Title IX Coordinator or local law enforcement (either the Gordon Police or the Wenham Police).
 The Student Handbook contains the policies and procedures of the campus judicial system, which will be followed should a complaint be filed.

 Additional rights include, but are not limited to: